-In addition, our contracted security provider assists by providing high-visibility patrols at stations to deter and detect crime and anti-social behaviour as well as providing support to our team at c2c and helping people who need assistance or may be vulnerable.
+In addition, we use a specialist agency to provide security staff.
+They mount high-visibility patrols at stations to deter and detect crime and anti-social behaviour, as well as providing support to our team at c2c and helping people who need assistance or may be vulnerable.

 Our stations and trains

-Many of our stations are accredited under the Department for Transport Secure Stations Scheme and we are working to upgrade and enhance the CCTV systems in and around our stations and car parks.
+Our stations are accredited under the Department for Transport’s Secure Stations Scheme and we are working to upgrade and enhance the CCTV systems in and around our stations and car parks.
 Our fleet of trains is fitted with on-board CCTV systems and may be patrolled by our HALO security team which is accredited by the British Transport Police under the Railway Security Accreditation Scheme.
 You may also see uniformed British Transport Police officers patrolling the trains.

 You – our customers